 When comparing HDF5 files, h5diff compares objects with matching paths in the two files.
 This is referred to as pairwise comparison.

-This RFC proposes a new option that will cause h5diff to exclude specified object(s) from the pairwise comparison when comparing HDF5 files.
-It also proposes approaches for excluding attribute(s) from comparison.
+This RFC proposes a new option that will cause h5diff to exclude object(s) from the pairwise comparison by specifying path(s) that should not be traversed.

+The RFC also proposes approaches for excluding attribute(s) from comparison.

 Motivation

 h5diff is often run as part of a scripted batch process that relies on h5diff’s exit code to determine the results of the comparison, rather than on a visual scan of the text output.
 In some circumstances users may want to compare most of the objects in two HDF5 files, excluding a small number of objects that they know exist in only one file, or that they know to be different.